Master's Introduction

 Your AU email

-All students at Aarhus University will receive an AU email address (studentregistrationnumber@post.au.dk).
-It is important that you use this email address when you contact the Student Counsellors' Office or similar recipients.
-It is also important that you check your AU email, as Aarhus University might send you important information – for instance about important deadlines.
+All students at Aarhus University will receive an AU email.
+Use this email when you contact the Student Counsellors' Office or similar recipients.
+It is important that you check your AU email, as you will receive important information – for instance about deadlines.

 Get help and guidance during your studies